Skip to content

 The most important decision to make before selecting a worm farm is the selection of worms you are going to cultivate.
 As matter of fact, there are thousands of different types of worms.

 It is observed that most worm farms across the globe raise broadly two main types of earthworm.
-They are Eisenia Foetida and Lumbricus Rubellis.
-These worms are used generally to make vermicompost and as a food trap for fish catching.
+They are Red Wigglers (Eisenia fetida) and European Nightcrawlers (Eisenia hortensis) .
+These worms reproduce quickly and are used generally to make vermicompost and as a food trap for fish catching.

 They can be red worms, red wigglers, and manure worms.
 However, presently there is also a wide range of worm farms growing up growing other types of worm species.